japham0/PHYS230_FinalProject/README.md

 3. convergence_test.m shows that the laplacian operator converges with order 2 accuracy
 4. blobsize.ipynb prints the average size of a droplet given an image of the phase separation

+The comments throughout each of the scripts show which parameters can be modified, as well as how to save the video.